 Overnight at Argelès Gazost

-Day 4: A circular walk from Argelès Gazost
+Day 4: A Circular Hike from Argelès Gazost

 Moderate: The route takes in an old shepherd’s path to climb out of Argelès-Gazost and leads through to the delightful village of St Savin where there is a magnificent 12th Century abbey church.
 After walking out to the viewpoint at the Chapelle Piétat, the route drops down into the main valley to the village of Adast where there is a remarkably well preserved Cabénèras – a small building which served to keep the milk cool.
 The route returns to Argelès-Gazost via the ‘Voie Verte’, a cycleway/walkway which follows a disused railway line.